-While this kind of "communication channel" is a useful example, it performs no interesting function.
+While this kind of communication channel is a useful example, it performs no interesting function.
 It is more important to be able to perform arbitrary transformations on the encoded variables.
 Conveniently, the same methods can be employed.
-Instead of finding decoders φ to decode an estimate of x (i.e. computing the identity function), the same linear least-squares method can be used to provide decoders $\phi^{g(x)}$ for some arbitrary function g(x).
-These new decoders, placed into equation (3) then provide the synaptic weights needed to compute an estimate of g(x) which is represented in the receiving population, B.
+Instead of finding decoders φ to decode an estimate of x (i.e., computing the identity function), the same linear least-squares method can be used to provide decoders $\phi^{g(x)}$ for some arbitrary function g(x).
+These new decoders, placed into equation 2.3, then provide the synaptic weights needed to compute an estimate of g(x), which is represented in the receiving population, B.

 In either case, however, there are no constraints on the sign (positive or negative) of the weights governing the projection from A to B. To remove the negative weights from such a network, we can systematically manipulate the decoders and encoders.
-We present a two step method for effecting this transformation.
-We begin by examining the feedforward network (Fig. 1A), although we eventually show that the method extends to recurrent connections as well (Fig. 2A).
+We present a two-step method for effecting this transformation.
+We begin by examining the feedforward network (see Figure 1a), although we eventually show that the method extends to recurrent connections as well (see Figure 2a).